 A baby's vision goes through many changes during their first year of life.
-At each well-child visit, your pediatrician will check your infant’s vision to monitor these changes and make sure their vision is developing as it should.
+Your pediatrician will check your infant’s vision at each well-child visit.
+They make sure your baby's vision is developing as it should.
 Knowing what to expect can help you watch and enjoy your child’s visual development.

-If your baby was born prematurely, the vision development milestones we provide below are based on your baby's due date, not based on the date they were born.
+We base the vision development milestones below on your baby's due date, not based on the date they were born.

 At birth, an infant is very sensitive to bright light.
 You may notice how small their pupils look, limiting how much light enters their eyes.
 A newborn baby can see something next to them with their peripheral (side) vision, but their central vision is still developing.

-For their first two months, babies' eyes often do not work together very well.
+For their first 2 months, babies' eyes often do not work together very well.
 You might notice your baby's eyes appear to be crossed or they may seem to wander out to the sides.
 In most cases, this is normal and they will eventually correct themselves.
-However, if one of your baby's eyes constantly turns in toward their nose or outward away from the nose, talk with your pediatrician.
+But if one of your baby's eyes constantly turns in toward their nose or outward away from the nose, talk with your pediatrician.

-At about nine months old, babies can generally judge distance pretty well.
-This is about when they start to pull themselves up to stand.
-At around ten months old, babies can usually see and judge distance well enough to grasp something between their thumb and forefinger.
+At around 10 months old, babies can usually see and judge distance well enough to grasp something between their thumb and forefinger.

 Steps to make sure your child's eyes and vision develop properly